I have a couple of chili recipes that are richly flavored and cooked on the stove top for an hour or longer.

 I think it tastes best served simply over whole grain toast.

-But whole wheat pasta or baked potato work well too.
+But brown rice or baked potato are tasty too.

 It’s so nice to have the option of digging into a healthy, hearty, warm bowl of homemade chili even on a crazy, hectic weekday.